 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-As the nausea and fatigue subsides, the second trimester is a good time to set a routine by going to bed and waking up around the same time each day to help establish a pattern in preparation for the third trimester.
+As nausea and fatigue subsides, the second trimester can be a good time to set a routine of going to bed and waking up at around the same time each day.This ‘sleep-hygiene’ can also help to establish a pattern in preparation for the third trimester.

 Many pregnant women find that they have the most trouble getting uninterrupted sleep during the latter stages of their pregnancy.
 As the growing baby increases in size, it is often harder to find a comfortable sleeping position.

 Many pregnant women also report having vivid dreams, especially in the last trimester.
 These dreams can be related to changing hormonal levels and stress.
 Dreams are completely normal, often occurring just before waking up.
 Sometimes dreams can reflect concerns about the adjustments to parenthood which will need to be made.

 Although it is common for pregnant women to experience interrupted sleep during the night, there are some options when it comes to getting as much sleep as possible.
 And to make sure that their sleeping position is the safest possible.

 Current research supports the recommendation that pregnant women sleep on their side from 28 weeks onwards.Back sleeping can place pressure on the major blood vessels which supply blood to the uterus and oxygen to the baby.

 Either side is considered to be fine, what’s important is that back sleeping is avoided.
 You may find one side is more comfortable than the other.

 Experiment with using pillows to find comfortable sleeping positions.
 Try using a body pillow to support your top leg, or a rolled-up blanket under your belly to relieve pressure off your lower back.

 When you are sitting up from laying down, remember to push up with your arms.
 This will help to prevent extra pressure on your abdominal muscles.